jsr-probitas/documents/docs/overview.md

 ## Next Steps

-- [Scenario Guide](/docs/scenario) - Learn how to write scenarios in detail
+- [Scenario Guide](/docs/scenario/) - Learn how to write scenarios in detail
-- [Client API](/docs/client) - Detailed reference for each client
+- [Client API](/docs/client/) - Detailed reference for each client
+- [Expect API](/docs/expect/) - Type-safe assertions for response validation
-- [Configuration](/docs/configuration) - Timeout, retry, and other options
+- [Configuration](/docs/configuration/) - Timeout, retry, and other options